Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Concluding Remarks

 \section{Concluding Remarks}

-Our main result is an orientable cascade solution to the irregular octahedral graphs, confirming a conjecture of Jungerman and Ringel~\cite{JungermanRingel-Octa} that was open for forty years.
+We presented several families of index 2 current graphs and orientable cascades, the most important of which was for the octahedral graphs, confirming a conjecture of Jungerman and Ringel~\cite{JungermanRingel-Octa} that was open for over forty years.
 Plummer and Zha~\cite{PlummerZha-Connectivity, PlummerZha-Connectivity2} were interested in relationships between genus and connectivity, singling out the genus of these octahedral graphs as a special case that was still open.
 Besides the octahedral graphs, we may also ask about the genus of all graphs on $n$ vertices with minimum degree $n-2$, i.e., graphs where we delete a (not necessarily perfect) matching from a complete graph.
 Little is known for this family of graphs, even when the matching is of size 3 or 4.
-In Appendix~\ref{app-sporadic}, we also compute the genus of $K_{15}-6K_2$ by finding an orientable triangular embedding via computer search.
-This embedding and that of $K_{12}-C_{12}$ settles two unsolved cases in a characterization of Plummer and Zha~\cite[Thm 2.4]{PlummerZha-Connectivity} on the ``$g$-unique'' complete graphs.
-An independent proof of this fact was also given by Bokal \emph{et al.}~\cite{Bokal-Dual}.
+In Appendix~\ref{app-sporadic}, we found an orientable triangular embedding of $K_{15}-6K_2$ via computer search.
+This embedding and that of $K_{12}-C_{12}$ settles two missing cases in a characterization of Plummer and Zha~\cite[Thm 2.4]{PlummerZha-Connectivity} on the ``$g$-unique'' complete graphs:

 \begin{proposition} $K_{10}$ and $K_{12}-C_{12}$ are both graphs with vertex connectivity 9 and genus 4. $K_{14}$ and $K_{15}-6K_2$ are both graphs with vertex connectivity $13$ and genus $10$.
 Thus $K_{10}$ and $K_{14}$ are not unique with respect to these parameters. \end{proposition}